-A study released by the National Council on Aging (NCOA) shows that reverse mortgages can be used by over 13 million Americans to pay for long-term care expenses at home, allowing many to remain independent and in their homes longer.
-The “Use Your Home to Stay at Home: Expanding the Use of Reverse Mortgages to Pay for Long Term Care” report funded by the Centers for Medicare and Medicaid Services (CMS) and the Robert Wood Johnson Foundation also shows how reverse mortgages can alleviate financial pressure, not only for individuals and families, but also for state Medicaid programs and the federal government.
+A study released by the National Council on Aging (NCOA) shows that 13.2 million Americans are candidates for reverse mortgages to pay for long-term care expenses at home, allowing many to remain independent and live in their homes longer.
+The Use Your Home to Stay at Home: Expanding the Use of Reverse Mortgages to Pay for Long-Term Care report funded by the Centers for Medicare and Medicaid Services (CMS) and the Robert Wood Johnson Foundation concluded that reverse mortgages can alleviate financial pressure not only for individuals and families, but also for state Medicaid programs and the federal government.

 Prior to completing an application for a reverse mortgage, seniors are required to attend a HUD counseling session.
-This is designed to make sure the senior understands how the reverse mortgage works and to give them an opportunity to get answers to any questions they may have.
+This is designed to make sure the senior understands how the reverse mortgage works and give them an opportunity to get answers to any questions they may have.
 They speak with a trained counselor either over the phone or in person, and a certificate is sent to the senior after the counseling session is completed.
 This certificate must accompany their reverse mortgage application.

-If you are a caregiver for an aging loved one who currently needs in-home care, the proceeds from a reverse mortgage can be extremely helpful when it comes to covering the costs of care.
-However, also consider that, although reverse mortgage proceeds do not affect Medicare or Social Security, the proceeds can affect Medicaid and other need-based programs.
+If you are a caregiver for a senior who needs help at home, the proceeds from a reverse mortgage can be extremely helpful when it comes to covering the costs of in-home care.
+However, while reverse mortgage proceeds do not affect Medicare or Social Security retirement benefits, payments can affect eligibility for Medicaid and other need-based programs like Supplemental Security Income.

-Myths About Reverse Mortgages
+Common Myths About Reverse Mortgages

 Myth: The bank will own the senior’s home.

 Fact: Banks are not in the business of owning seniors’ homes.
 The homeowner’s name remains on the title and they retain ownership.

 Myth: The bank can make an elderly person leave their home.